wessenstam/CE-ahvworkshop/VM_Script/vm_script.rst

 VM Cloning
 ----------

 Before we can clone machines, we need to get some resources freed-up.
-So power done the earlier created clone using the UI named ub-srv-cex by using the ``acli vm.off`` command
+So power done the earlier created clone using the UI named ub-srv-cex by using the ``acli vm.off`` command.

 .. figure:: images/vmscript_008.png